- Symptoms and Signs

 (Hb S Disease)

-Sickle cell disease (a hemoglobinopathy—see Hemoglobinopathies) causes a chronic hemolytic anemia occurring almost exclusively in blacks, caused by homozygous inheritance of Hb S. Sickle-shaped RBCs clog capillaries, causing organ ischemia.
+Sickle cell disease (a hemoglobinopathy—see Hemoglobinopathies) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
+It is caused by homozygous inheritance of Hb S. Sickle-shaped RBCs cause vaso-occlusion and are prone to hemolysis, leading to severe pain crises, organ ischemia, and other systemic complications.
 Acute exacerbations (crises) may develop frequently.
 Infection, bone marrow aplasia, or lung involvement (acute chest syndrome) can develop acutely and be fatal.
-Normocytic hemolytic anemia is characteristic.
+Anemia is present, and sickle cells are usually evident on the peripheral smear.
 Diagnosis requires Hb electrophoresis.
-Crises are treated with analgesics and other supportive measures.
+Painful crises are treated with analgesics and other supportive measures.
 Transfusions are occasionally required.
 Vaccines against bacterial infections, prophylactic antibiotics, and aggressive treatment of infections prolong survival.
-Hydroxyurea may decrease the frequency of crises.
+Hydroxyurea may decrease the frequency of crises and the acute chest syndrome.

-Homozygotes (about 0.3% of blacks in the US) have sickle cell anemia; heterozygotes (8 to 13% of blacks) are typically not anemic.
+Homozygotes (about 0.3% of blacks in the US) have sickle cell anemia; heterozygotes (8 to 13% of blacks) are typically not anemic but have an increased risk of other complications.

-In Hb S, valine is substituted for glutamic acid in the 6th amino acid of the β chain.
+In Hb S, valine is substituted for glutamic acid in the 6th amino acid of the beta chain.
 Oxygenated Hb S is much less soluble than oxygenated Hb A; it forms a semisolid gel that causes RBCs to deform into a sickle shape at sites of low PO2.
 Distorted, inflexible RBCs adhere to vascular endothelium and plug small arterioles and capillaries, which leads to infarction.
-Venous plugging predisposes to thromboses.
+Vaso-occlusion also causes endothelial injury, which results in inflammation and can lead to thromboses.
 Because sickled RBCs are fragile, the mechanical trauma of circulation causes hemolysis.
 Chronic compensatory marrow hyperactivity deforms the bones.

 Acute exacerbations (crises) occur intermittently, often for no known reason.
-In some cases, fever, viral infection, or local trauma appears to precipitate a crisis.
+In some cases, crisis appears to be precipitated by

-Painful crisis is the most common type; it is caused by ischemia and infarction, typically of the bones, but also of the spleen, lungs, or kidneys.
+Vaso-occlusive crisis (pain crisis) is the most common type; it is caused by ischemia, tissue hypoxia and infarction, typically of the bones, but also of the spleen, lungs, or kidneys.

-Aplastic crisis occurs when marrow erythropoiesis slows during acute infection (especially viral), during which an acute erythroblastopenia may occur.
+Aplastic crisis occurs when marrow erythropoiesis slows during acute infection due to human parvovirus, during which an acute erythroblastopenia may occur.

 Acute chest syndrome results from pulmonary microvascular occlusion and is a common cause of death, with mortality rates of up to 10%.
 It occurs in all age groups but is most common in childhood.
 Repeated episodes predispose to chronic pulmonary hypertension.